leobudima/elogii-blog/content/upselling-and-cross-selling-with-delivery.md

 Usually, this is a larger, more feature-rich, or custom version of the product.

-So, what is cross-selling exactly in a real-life situation?
+So, what is upselling exactly in a real-life situation?

 _“Would you like to upgrade to a large order?”_ is an example of upselling food delivery at restaurants and dark kitchens.